damianavila/RISE/doc/index.rst

 As you know... we love **Jupyter** and we like **reveal.js** too.

-With RISE, a Jupyter notebook extension, you can instantly turn your notebook into a *reveal.js* presentation.
+With RISE, a Jupyter notebook extension, you can instantly turn your jupyter notebook into a live *reveal.js*-based presentation.

 .. image:: basic_usage.gif
     :alt: basic_usage